tommyettinger/gand/README.md

 always have this happen, and classes that don't use `PointI3` won't notice it.
 Even serializing a `PointI3` by writing a `String` with Kryo incurs this issue, so it's like the class name is what causes the problem.
 All in all, it is very strange, and Fury is not affected by this bug.

+tl;dr [Fury](https://fury.apache.org) is a great library and should be considered if you want binary serialization.

+Kryo is still good, it just seems to have a rare (but serious) bug with this library...

 # Find It